Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 Works eligible for copyright protection by Drew University Library

 Once someone has a copyright, they can do anything they like with it.
-They can sell licenses to use it, give it away, or stop anyone from using.
+They can sell licenses to use it, give it away, or stop anyone from using it.
 They can even sell a license that lets other people sell it (which is how a lot of stock photo/video/audio sites work).

 Using someone else’s work without a copyright license is theft.
 The owner can sue you, which will definitely include the cost of the license, but may also include any damages or lost revenue they suffered.

-Fair Use
+The Fair Use Exception

 There are some cases where you can use other people’s work without getting permission.
 They fall into a category called fair use.
 Here’s the definition of fair use accordion to Sanford Libraries: